mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | Domain                                      | -$60 |
 | **Net profit**                              | **-$1,265** |

+Revenue is down, which is fine because I deliberately don't try to earn money from this blog.

+In 2019, I struggled to connect with audiences more.
+Throughout 2017 and 2018, I found it easy to find an audience for an article.
+I'd write something not thinking about who would read it, share it afterward

+There are certain things where I know it's not going to be popular but I write it anyway.
+I feel that if I had read it when I needed it, I would be so grateful to find it.
+Posts like, "The Dumbest Task I Ever Outsourced," and,  "Eliminating Distractions from Social Media, Email, and StackOverflow," were meant to have broad appeal, but they were felt like a swing and a miss.

 ### What Got Done

 {{< img src="whatgotdone-screenshot.png" alt="Screenshot of What Got Done website" hasBorder="True" maxWidth="550px" >}}

+What Got Done is a reinvention of an internal Google tool that I liked.
+It allows people to enter free-form text about what they accomplished that week.

 | Income/Expense                              | Amount |
 |---------------------------------------------|---------|
 | Customer interviews                         | -$31 |
 | Domain                                      | -$12 |
 | **Net profit**                              | **-$43** |

+I never thought What Got Done was a brilliant business idea, but I was feeling burned out after initially giving up on Is It Keto, and I wanted a fun project to cheer myself up and as a way to teach myself Vue.js.
+It was success

+I figured that as long as I was building it, I should explore the possibility of making it into a business.
+I interviewed several businesses to see if they'd be interested in a tool like What Got Done, but the general sentiment I heard was that anyone interested in something like this is currently just doing this in Slack.

 ### Everything Else